Esophageal cancer

 Complications and sequelae of treatment

-- Anastomotic fistula following esophagectomy—a communication between the esophagogastric anastomosis and the surrounding spaces—is the most feared surgical complication, occurring in 10 to 20% of cases depending on the series, and sometimes requiring reoperation or radiological drainage
+- Anastomotic esophageal fistula after esophagectomy — a connection between the esophagogastric anastomosis and the surrounding spaces — the most feared surgical complication, occurring in 10 to 20 % of cases depending on the series, sometimes requiring reoperation or radiological drainage

-- Dumping syndrome—accelerated gastric emptying leading to discomfort, sweating, and diarrhea after meals—secondary to pyloroplasty performed during gastric reconstruction
+- Dumping syndrome - accelerated gastric emptying causing malaise, sweating, and diarrhea after meals - secondary to pyloroplasty performed during gastric reconstruction

-- Severe gastroesophageal reflux after esophagectomy due to absence of the lower esophageal sphincter; requires strict dietary and lifestyle measures (small, frequent meals, semi-upright position, avoidance of acidic foods).
+- Severe gastroesophageal reflux after esophagectomy due to the absence of the lower esophageal sphincter; requires strict dietary and lifestyle measures (fractionated meals, semi-sitting position, avoidance of acidic foods).

-- Late anastomotic stenosis requiring repeated endoscopic dilations to maintain satisfactory food transit
+- Late anastomotic stenosis requiring repeated endoscopic dilatations to maintain satisfactory food transit

-- Toxicities of chemoradiotherapy: painful acute radiation esophagitis, myelosuppression, platinum-induced peripheral neuropathy, nausea, and persistent fatigue
+- Toxicities of chemoradiotherapy: painful acute radiation esophagitis, myelosuppression, platinum-related peripheral neuropathy, nausea, and persistent fatigue

 Prevention and screening